-SEP 4Analyzing and Interpreting Data: Scientific investigations produce data that must be analyzed in order to derive meaning.
-Scientists use a range of tools-including tabulation, graphical interpretation, visualization, and statistical analysis- to identify sources of error in investigations and calculate the degree of certainty in the results.
+SEP tools-including tabulation, graphical interpretation, visualization, and statistical analysis- to identify sources of error in investigations and calculate the degree of certainty in the results.
 Engineering investigations include analysis of data collected in the tests of designs.
 This allows comparison of different solutions and determines how well each meets specific design criteria.
 Like scientists, engineers require a range of tools to identify patterns within data and interpret results.
 Components of SEP In this lesson/unit plan, it is clear that students have a structured opportunity to: Present?
 Y/N What teacher actions were taken to facilitate this component for students?
 What are the students doing?
+What sensemaking or intellectual work are students doing?
 Clearly organize and display data to represent phenomena.
 Identify and describe relevant and meaningful patterns and relationships in data.
-3) Use statistical techniques to analyze data to address a scientific question or design solution 4) Interpret data to provide evidence for, predict, and/or draw conclusions about phenomena.
-5) Analyze and interpret large data sets.
-6) Identify and address variation and uncertainty in data sets.
+Use statistical techniques to analyze data to address a scientific question or design solution Interpret data to provide evidence for, predict, and/or draw conclusions about phenomena.
+5) Analyze and interpret large data sets .
+Identify and address variation and